AIE-London/blockchain-insurance-claimant-webapp/README.md

 generated using fragment bundling, suitable for serving from non H2/push-compatible servers or to clients that do not support H2/Push.

-    polymer build
+    npm run build

-### Preview the build

-This command serves the minified version of the app at `http://localhost:8080` in an unbundled state, as it would be served by a push-compatible server:

-    polymer serve build/unbundled

-This command serves the minified version of the app at `http://localhost:8080` generated using fragment bundling:

-    polymer serve build/bundled
+#### Run a clean of temporary and build files

+This command removes all existing build and temporary files:

+    npm run clean

-### Run tests
+#### Run tests

-This command will run [Web Component Tester](https://github.com/Polymer/web-component-tester) against the browsers currently installed on your machine:
+This command will run [Web Component Tester](https://github.com/Polymer/web-component-tester) against the browsers currently installed on your machine and also run linting.

+Note: The testing and will run POST Babel transpilation:

-    polymer test
+    npm test

 ### Adding a new view